TheWhiteSasquatch/Pickles/README.md

 **Ready to be a pickle sheriff?
 Click that pickle and start watching streams!** 🚔🥒📺

-*Version 1.0.9 - Now with sounds, adjustable chat, and automatic channel updates!* ✨
+*Version 1.0.9 - Now with sounds and automatic channel updates!* ✨

 **🔗 Get it here**: [GitHub Repository](https://github.com/TheWhiteSasquatch/Pickles)